 The Chrysler 200 has a floating lower console with climate control switches and knobs, the transmission dial, and an electronic parking brake present.
 Beneath that is a large, open storage compartment for housing your smartphone with a connection hole to the USB port hidden underneath the two cup holders.

 Credit Chrysler’s supplier, Faurecia, with designing this novel section, one that slides out of the way to reveal a secret storage compartment underneath.
-I praised this arrangement and was happy to experience it once again — if I had an award to give for the most leading-edge interior console, the Chrysler 200 would have it.
+I praised this arrangement previously and was happy to experience it once again — if I had an award to give for the most leading-edge interior console, the Chrysler 200 would have it.

 All four doors have bottle holders.
 With the four cup holders — two up front and two in the rear seat armrest, there are eight drink holders present.
 Additional in-door storage, the center console, a deep glove box and seat back storage provides enough places to hold much of everything when you’re on the road.
 The sedan’s 16 cubic foot trunk is one of the larger in this segment, fulfilling your storage needs accordingly.

 All models come with keyless entry, push-button start, power accessories, and tilt and telescopic steering column, two 12-volt outlets, a USB port, and an audio jack.
 Air conditioning, audio, and vanity mirrors are standard.

 At the 200C level, this model brings in a remote start system, a 6-speaker audio system, a leather-wrapped steering wheel, a heated steering wheel, and heated front seats.
 Optional features with the test model brought in a $1,295 preferred group package with adaptive cruise control, blind spot detection, parallel and perpendicular park, lane departure warning with lane keep assist, and advanced brake assist.